Where is Luis Boa Morte now?

 In July 2017 he represented Portugal in Star Sixes, a six-a-side indoor international tournament at the O2 in London featuring some of the world’s most iconic footballers.

-After a spell coaching at Israeli side Maccabi Haifa, Boa Morte made a return to the Premier League in June 2019 when he joined Marco Silva at Everton in his current role as assistant manager.
+After a spell coaching at Israeli side Maccabi Haifa, Boa Morte made a return to the Premier League in June 2019 when he joined Marco Silva at Everton as assistant manager.

 Follow Luis Boa Morte on Twitter @